hfp/xconfigure/config/cp2k/README.md

 ## Step-by-step Guide<a name="current-release"></a>

-This step-by-step guide assumes the GNU Compiler Collection (GNU&#160;Fortran), Intel&#160;MPI and Intel&#160;MKL as prerequisites (adding an Intel repository to the Linux distribution's package manager, installing Intel MKL and Intel MPI or supporting an HPC fabric is out of scope in this document. is not subject of this document).
-Building LIBXSMM, LIBINT, and LIBXC is part of the steps.
+This step-by-step guide assumes the GNU Compiler Collection (GNU&#160;Fortran), Intel&#160;MPI and Intel&#160;MKL as prerequisites (adding an Intel repository to the Linux distribution's package manager, installing Intel MKL and Intel MPI or supporting an HPC fabric is out of scope in this document.
+Building LIBXSMM, LIBINT, and LIBXC are part of the steps.

 <a name="offline-environment"></a>**Note**: in an offline environment, it is best to [download](https://github.com/hfp/xconfigure/archive/refs/heads/main.zip) the entire XCONFIGURE project upfront and to upload it to the target system.
 Offline limitations can be worked around and overcome with additional steps.
 This step-by-step guide assumes Internet connectivity.